gocanto/go-converter/README.md

 ## Documentation
 * [Models](#Models)

-## Models
+### Models

-Models abstract the information related to currencies, plus add some convenient way to handle the types used by the converter.
+Models represent the abstraction between the converter and the real world.

+The converter utilizes the currency and currencies collection information to perform the required operations to find conversion rates between currencies.

+- **Currency:** It holds the currencies [body](https://github.com/voyago/converter/blob/main/pkg/model/currency.go) information.
+- **Currencies:** It is a currency collection used to store information about all our [supported currencies](https://github.com/voyago/converter/blob/main/pkg/store/blueprint/currencies.go).
+It also serves as the main converter entry point to resolve currencies rate.
+- **Price:** It serves as a conversion blueprint storing all the required information used to perform a given conversion operation

 ## Contributing